 No appointments are necessary.
 As long as students enroll in an ENGLB class and complete the appropriate orientations, they are free to come to the lab any time during the hours of operation.

-Grammar and reading modules will be available for all students who enroll in an ENGLB course, but students can also find grammar information/exercises online.
+Grammar resources and reading modules will be available for all students who enroll in an ENGLB course, but students can also find grammar information/exercises online.
 The Writing/Study Resources page features information on a number of quality sites.
 Similarly, students can find valuable information on improving their reading skills by visiting the Reading Resources page.